Keeping Resolutions: What Happens When We Break Them

 If you failed you are not alone.
-According to statistics 41% of us make resolutions but almost half of us fail to keep them.
+According to statistics, 41% of us make resolutions but almost half of us fail to keep them.
 A report in Psychology Today revealed that by December most of us have fallen back into our old ways.
-This is backed up by a study on failure rates which shows that only 19% of people succeed in keeping resolutions for 2 years.
+Furthermore, this is backed up by a study on failure rates which shows that only 19% of people succeed in keeping resolutions for 2 years.

 Why we don’t succeed in sticking to resolutions

-We set resolutions to motivate ourselves without being ready or prepared to change our behaviour or habits.
+We set resolutions to motivate ourselves.
+However, we are usually not ready or prepared to change our behaviour or habits.

 We have unrealistic goals or expectations.